urlatuci/website/docs/urop/statements.md

 ---
 # Writing a personal statement

-The UROP REF requires students to submit a personal statement for their proposals.
-These are things you should keep in mind when writing your own personal statement.
+The UCI UROP Research Experience Fellowship application requires students to submit a personal statement for their proposals.
+This document is here to help you understand what your personal statement needs, as well as an example from the 2023 Ojos Project Proposal.

 :::note

 This information is taken directly from [the 2024 Research Experience Fellowship Application Guide](https://bpb-us-w2.wpmucdn.com/wp.ovptl.uci.edu/dist/e/3/files/2024/09/2024-Research-Experience-Fellowship-REF-Guide-1-1.pdf), pages 11-12.

-The only difference is that we include examples from the 2023 Ojos Project proposal.

 :::